Luncaaa/AdvancedDisplays/README.md

 ## How to compile
 The plugin is compiled using Maven and Java 17.
-Build the jar running the Maven task "package"
+Build the jar running the Maven task "install" in the parent module and "package" in the plugin module.